kmsutto/Silikon/README.md

-## Silicon - Device info checker with a MD3E desing
+## Silicon - Device info checker
 This is a simple mini-utility for checking basic information about a device, for example: **information about the processor, GPU, display, android**, and so on

 ## Features
 - Simple MD3E design
+- Tablets are welcome :3
 - Support from Android 12 to Android 16
 - Takes up little space

 ## Build App
 Want to make your own version of this application? or assemble it completely for yourself?
 The code is completely open source and you can do everything yourself :)